Table of contents

 Main fees and taxes

-- First conveyance of a property, garage or storeroom: VAT(1) at 10% is payable if the deed of sale is signed at the same time as the dwelling’s and includes no more than 2 garages and 1 storeroom), plus 1.5% of Stamp Duty (AJD).
+- First conveyance of a property, garage or storeroom: VAT(1) at 10% is payable if the deed of sale is signed at the same time as the dwelling’s and includes no more than 2 garages and 1 storeroom),

-- First conveyance of garages and storerooms: 21% VAT payable if deeds are executed separately from the apartment plus 1.5% of AJD(2).
+plus 1.5% of Stamp Duty (AJD). - First conveyance of garages and storerooms: 21% VAT payable if deeds are executed separately from the apartment plus 1.5% of AJD(2).

-- Second conveyance of a property, garages and storage rooms: The Transfer Tax (ITP)(3) on a private sale is 8% up to a sales price of 400,000€, 9% from 400,000€ to 700.000€ and 10% from 700.000€ and over.
-A waiver of the ITP is permitted, if both the seller and the purchaser are subject to VAT.
+• More than €30,000 (9%)A waiver of the ITP is permitted, if both the seller and the purchaser are subject to VAT.
 If the seller and the buyer are both companies, the transaction is subject to 21% VAT plus 1,5% AJD.

 Additional purchase expenses

 - Important: check that the seller has paid the local taxes (IBI Property Tax and Garbage Tax).
-If not paid the buyer is responsible and the amount owed should be deducted from the purchase price.
+If not

-- If the seller of the property is non-resident in Spain, the buyer of the dwelling must withhold 3% of the price of the property and will have to pay it directly to the Tax Authorities within a month from the date of sale.
-A tax non-resident needs a Certificate of Registration in the Central Register of Foreigners and an NIE(5), identification number for foreigners.
-Or they can name a legal representative in Spain.
+paid the buyer is responsible and the amount owed should be deducted from the purchase price. - If the seller of the property is non-resident in Spain, the buyer of the dwelling must withhold 3% of the price of the property and will have to pay it directly to the Tax Authorities within a month from

-- Le non-résident fiscal devra être en possession du NIE (5).
+representative in Spain. - Le non-résident fiscal devra être en possession du NIE (5).

 - Land Register expenses: somewhat less than the notary fees.

 - Capital Gains Tax (Plusvalía(6)): according to the law, the seller has to pay this tax, unless agreed otherwise.
-This is a tax that is based on the increased value of the asset from the last property transaction and thus has to be paid at the time of conveyance.
-Should the seller not be a resident in Spain, then the purchaser is liable to pay this tax.
+This is a tax that is based on the increased value of the asset from the last property

-- Legal expenses: around 0,5 -1% of the value of the transaction plus applicable VAT at the current rate.
+transaction and thus has to be paid at the time of conveyance.
+Should the seller not be a resident in Spain, then the purchaser is liable to pay this tax. - Legal expenses: around 0,5 -1% of the value of the transaction plus applicable VAT at the current rate.

 Selling